 Which tests to take

-The FCS college counselor recommends that students take both the SAT and the ACT.
+The Fellowship college counselor recommends that students take both the SAT and the ACT.
 The SAT Subject Test is a battery of tests that are required for admissions to certain schools.
 Because students do not have a final application list until sometime in their senior year, it is recommended that students take certain SAT Subject tests.
-Although it is the student’s responsibility to register to take the SAT/ACT, the PSAT is provided to all 10th & 11th grade FCS students free of charge.
-In addition, 11th grade students have an opportunity to take the ACT during a school day every Spring.

 When to take the SAT/ACT